 I find that during the first week of the year, I see an awful lot of people (vegans specifically) eating more raw foods.
-Pictures of juices, salads and interesting dips fill my screen and you can just FEEL the healthiness of it all emanating from the computer.
-I totally support eating healthier in the New Year, especially after all of those holiday meals, but I know firsthand that after a couple of days you’re going to be craving some sweets and the comfort of warm food.
+Pictures of juices, salads and interesting dips fill my screen.
+I mean, you can just FEEL the healthiness of it all emanating from the computer.
+I totally support eating healthier in the New Year, especially after all of those holiday meals.
+But, I know firsthand, that after a couple of days you’re going to be craving some sweets and the comfort of warm food.

-When those obstacles come up, that is where this recipe comes in.
-Not only is this recipe raw, it’s full of ingredients that will keep you full after indulging in a slice; unlike most desserts with processed sugar and lots of empty carbohydrates.
+When those obstacles come up, that is where this raw chocolate mousse pie comes in.
+Not only is this recipe raw, it’s full of ingredients that will keep you full after indulging in a slice.
+Which is unlike most desserts with processed sugar and lots of processed carbohydrates.
 I’ve made a raw chocolate mousse-like pudding before, but the undertone of avocado was a little strong for those who aren’t used to the idea.
 I made sure to make this dessert suitable for healthy vegans and not-so-healthy omnivores alike.
 The more raw desserts that I make, the more delicious they turn out and this was no different.
 To put it bluntly, I’m in love! 😀

 One of the things I love most about this dessert is that there is the perfect amount of crust, I am a huge fan of crust so it’s a little thicker than recipes that I’ve made in the past.
 Raw desserts sometimes take a lot of time to make, but with a little planning ahead, this pie comes together in no time!